graphql/graphql-spec/spec/Section 6 -- Execution.md

 response in a stable and predictable order.

-CollectFields(objectType, selectionSet, variableValues, visitedFragments, deferredGroupedFieldsList):
+CollectFields(objectType, selectionSet, variableValues, visitedFragments, priority, parentFieldGroup, deferUsage):

-- If {visitedFragments} is not provided, initialize it to the empty set.
-- Initialize {groupedFields} to an empty ordered map of lists.
+- Initialize {groupedFieldSet} to an empty ordered map of Field Group records.
-- If {deferredGroupedFieldsList} is not provided, initialize it to an empty list.
+- Initialize {deferUsages} to an empty map of Defer Usage records.
 - For each {selection} in {selectionSet}:
   - If {selection} provides the directive `@skip`, let {skipDirective} be that directive.